 Work with a Los Angeles personal injury lawyer

-If you have been injured on someone else’s property in Southern California and believe it was someone else’s fault, speak with Los Angeles slip and fall attorney Sean Salamati.
+If you have been injured on someone else’s property in Southern California and believe it was someone else’s fault, speak with Sean Salamati, a respected slip and fall lawyer in Los Angeles.
 Slip and fall cases can be tricky to prove but The Salamati Law Firm has the resources and expertise to make the case.
 Call for a no-obligation consultation.